Back in the studio

 The first thing I made for Die Frau, on a small model, was an abstract representation of a river, like a snake.
 I put little dots on it which were actually derived from the textures that were appearing in these paintings.
 Turandot is mostly architectural interiors; even the garden, which is nearest to nature, is a Chinese garden, stylized, formal, not raw nature.
 In Die Frau, on the other hand, we are dealing with nature in the wild ... and I knew these paintings were going to influence its design.

-- David Hockney’s New Electronic Snaps, National Museum of Photography, Film and Television, Bradford (May 29–Sep 29); catalogue with a text by Colin Ford.
+- David Hockney’s New Electronic Snaps, National Museum of Photography, UK Film and Television, Bradford, UK (May 29–Sep 29); catalogue.

-- Memoire de la Liberté, Musée national d’art moderne, Centre Georges Pompidou, Paris (Oct 1–Nov 30); catalogue.
+- Memoire de la Liberté, Musée national d’art moderne, Centre Georges Pompidou, Paris, France (Oct 1–Nov 30); catalogue.

 - Elected Royal Academician, Royal Academy of Arts, London.